Welcome to today’s post.

 In today’s post I will be discussing how to use error handling and diagnostics logging middleware to trap and process unhandled errors from a .NET Core API.

-In the application pipeline IAppBuilder, we will be using the middleware extensions for logging.
+In the application pipeline IAppBuilder, we will be using the middleware extension methods for logging.
+The extension methods for logging allow us to configure and enable the following event logging providers:

 Enabling the logging extensions for console and debugging is done as follows: